Picatinny welcomes Joint Innovation Lab members for guided tour

 |0

-This work, Picatinny welcomes Joint Innovation Lab members for guided tour, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Picatinny welcomes Joint Innovation Lab members for guided tour, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.